meiyor/ABATech_AI_test/README.md

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/histogram_age.png" width="800" height="450">

-On the other hand, the 1-5 feature answer denoted as **medic service** show a more plausible difference in the histograms with higher frequencies in higher values in the **satisfied** distribution in comparison with the **dissatisfied** one.
-Here we show this particular histogram.
+On the other hand, the 0-5 feature answer denoted as **medic service** show a more plausible difference in the histograms with higher frequencies asssociated with higher values in the **satisfied** distribution in comparison with the **dissatisfied** one.
+Here we show this particular histogram and the effect is more evident in comparison with the feature **Age**.

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/histogram_medic_service.png" width="800" height="450">